As 2017 is quickly winding up, it's time to make some financial decisions. Here's a list to keep you on track.

 If you're making regular contributions to your RRSP throughout the year, be smart and complete a T1213 form today for your contributions in 2018.
 It takes a few minutes and a postage stamp, but you will see higher paycheques all year long as your tax deductions are reduced.

-If you get a big tax refund cheque, that means you really gave the government an interest free loan!
+If you get a big tax refund cheque in April, you've really given the government an interest free loan.
+This is not ideal!

 If you own your own home and have at least 35% equity in the property, you should consider setting up a Smith Manoeuvre.
 This strategy uses home equity to invest in higher growth assets while helping you save thousands of dollars in tax over your lifetime.